Targo Capital Expands Manhattan Residential Footprint with $30.8M Lower East Side Acquisition

 Targo Capital Partners has secured a six-story apartment building at 185 East Houston Street on Manhattan's Lower East Side for $30.8 million, adding 31 residential units to its growing New York City portfolio.

 The acquisition, recorded in public property records Thursday, represents Targo's strategic expansion into one of Manhattan's most sought-after residential corridors.
-The property, previously owned by S&H Equities — a New York-based development and property management firm led by founder David Gleitman — changes hands at roughly $993,500 per unit.
+The property, previously owned by S&H Equities — a New York-based development and property management company co-founded by Amir Chaluts — changes hands at roughly $993,500 per unit.

 Key Details